PolymerElements/app-layout/app-header/README.md

 ```

 app-header can also condense when scrolling down.
 To achieve this behavior, the header
-must have a larger height than the `primary` element in the light DOM.
+must have a larger height than the `sticky` element in the light DOM.
 For example:

 ```html
 <app-header style="height: 96px;" condenses fixed>